tcw3bb/google-auth-api/README.md

 google-auth-api
 ===============

 Sinatra Based API for creating Google Auth users.
-Based on GSEC Gold Paper.
+Based on MyGSEC Gold Paper located at http://www.sans.org/reading-room/whitepapers/authentication/architecture-implementing-enterprise-multifactor-authentication-open-source-tools-34455.

 This is a proof of concept code and not intended to be place into production without additional modifications.